satellite-image-deep-learning/techniques/README.md

   28.1.
 [Federated-Learning-for-Remote-Sensing](https://github.com/anandcu3/Federated-Learning-for-Remote-Sensing) ->  implementation of three Federated Learning models

   28.2.
-[Semantic-Segmentation-UNet-Federated](https://github.com/PratikGarai/Semantic-Segmentation-UNet-Federated) -> code for paper: FedUKD: Federated UNet Model with Knowledge Distillation for Land Use Classification from Satellite and Street Views
+[Semantic-Segmentation-UNet-Federated](https://github.com/PratikGarai/Semantic-Segmentation-UNet-Federated) -> FedUKD: Federated UNet Model with Knowledge Distillation for Land Use Classification from Satellite and Street Views

   28.3.
-[MM-FL](https://git.tu-berlin.de/rsim/MM-FL) -> code for paper: Learning Across Decentralized Multi-Modal Remote Sensing Archives with Federated Learning
+[MM-FL](https://git.tu-berlin.de/rsim/MM-FL) -> Learning Across Decentralized Multi-Modal Remote Sensing Archives with Federated Learning

 #
 ## 29. Transformers

 Vision transformers are state-of-the-art models for vision tasks such as image classification and object detection.
 They differ from CNNs as they use self-attention instead of convolution to learn global relations between all pixels in the image.
 Vision transformers employ a transformer encoder architecture, composed of multi-layer blocks with multi-head self-attention and feed-forward layers, enabling the capture of rich contextual information for more accurate predictions.

   29.1.
-[Transformer-in-Remote-Sensing](https://github.com/VIROBO-15/Transformer-in-Remote-Sensing) -> code for 2022 [paper](https://arxiv.org/abs/2209.01206): Transformers in Remote Sensing: A Survey
+[Transformer-in-Remote-Sensing](https://github.com/VIROBO-15/Transformer-in-Remote-Sensing) -> Transformers in Remote Sensing: A Survey

   29.2.
-[Remote-Sensing-RVSA](https://github.com/ViTAE-Transformer/Remote-Sensing-RVSA) -> code for 2022 [paper](https://arxiv.org/abs/2208.03987): Advancing Plain Vision Transformer Towards Remote Sensing Foundation Model
+[Remote-Sensing-RVSA](https://github.com/ViTAE-Transformer/Remote-Sensing-RVSA) -> Advancing Plain Vision Transformer Towards Remote Sensing Foundation Model

   29.3.
 [SatViT](https://github.com/antofuller/SatViT) -> self-supervised training of multispectral optical and SAR vision transformers

   29.4.
-[UDA_for_RS](https://github.com/Levantespot/UDA_for_RS) -> code for 2022 [paper](https://www.mdpi.com/2072-4292/14/19/4942): Unsupervised Domain Adaptation for Remote Sensing Semantic Segmentation with Transformer
+[UDA_for_RS](https://github.com/Levantespot/UDA_for_RS) -> Unsupervised Domain Adaptation for Remote Sensing Semantic Segmentation with Transformer

   29.5.
 [Vision Transformers for Low Earth Orbit Satellites](https://myrtle.ai/learn/leo-1-low-earth-orbit-satellites/) -> blog post that investigates deploying Vision Transformers on low earth orbit satellites